stlab/libraries/tips/stop-using-out-arguments.md

 string append(string sink) { sink += "appended data"; return sink; }
 ```

-To see how this is improves the code, consider a simple example like:
+To see how this improves the code, consider a simple example like:

 ```cpp
 string x("initial value");